 It has been an eye-opening event that touches me to the core.
 Knowing that some of them don’t even have any financial support let alone parenting supports from their exes really makes me angry inside.
 Yet, it also made me realize that my own situation isn’t as bad as some of these ladies are.

 One of the writers, Mia have 4 children.
 She works from home.
 She is surviving and thriving.

 This made me feel ashamed for sometimes feeling sorry for myself, for the feeling I’m the most miserable person in the world when there are others who really are struggling with little to no help.

 Single Moms United

 The sisterhood of single moms atmosphere was thick and heavy in that small room.
 For once, we can all leave our masks behind and exposing our wounds, our worries and listen to how others deal with challenges faced by so many of us as single moms.
 It was therapeutic to know yes, we are not alone.
 We can all relate.

-Despite the anomaly, we carry as single moms in a society that looks down on us at least we have all grow thicker skins, and all we have to do is look right next to us to see our children who look upon us with so much love.
+In a society that sadly still looks down on us, we have all grown thicker skins in due time, and all we have to do is look right next to us to see our children who look upon us with so much love.
 They needed their mothers to be strong but sometimes, we feel like the burden is just too much.
 That’s why having a community of supportive people is crucial.